4 Ways the Sweden Data Leak Could Have Been Avoided

 Any user can be an insider threat and, as recent data breaches prove, the vast majority of data breaches occur as a result of insiders abusing/misusing data they have access to.
 Anyone with a user account in Active Directory has the potential to be an insider threat, as they can leak the data they have access to (maliciously or accidentally, whatever the case may be).

 Auditing solutions can allow you to track permission changes in order to ensure that privileged permissions are granted only to those that need them.
-They also allow you to monitor and alert on all changes to Active Directory track file/folder level activity on File Servers.
+They also allow you to monitor and alert on all changes to Active Directory and track file/folder level activity on File Servers.
 Many solutions also allow you to apply real time or threshold based alerts to be sent to administrators whenever changes like these are detected.

 2. Maintain a Policy of Least Privilege